calderona/DAnalysis/README.md

 # Configuration (To be done every time)

+Clone the "YRupdate" branch.

 These two commands should be executed every time you launch a new lxplus session.
+You will need a bash:

     source env.sh
     make -j

 # Create/run an analyser

-The first step to produce some plots is to create a config file (the template config/testConfig.txt is there to help you), by selecting the processes you want to consider along with their cross sections in fb-1 (or in pb-1 if the lumi is set to 1000).
-The number of events can be set to "auto" and the testMode can be used to reduce artificially the number of events considered.

-Once this is done, you will either need to create a new or use a previously created analyser.
-To create a new one, you can just run the following command:

-    createAnalyser.sh <analyserName>

-A simple command then allows you to run the analyser, after compiling it.

-    make -j
-    ./<analyserName> <configFile>
+./runAnalyser config/testSUSYsamples.txt

 # Create some plots